Florida Institute of Technology: Student organizations

 Florida Institute of Technology has 132 active student organizations on campus.
 The university-sponsored student organizations, such as Student Government Association, Campus Activities Board, the Homecoming Committee, FITV (CCTV Channel 99 on campus), and The Crimson (student-run university newspaper) operate in primary university funding.
 Some organizations are run by membership dues, such as the many fraternities and sororities on campus, as well as certain professional organizations like American Society of Civil Engineers (ASCE), IEEE and AIAA.
 Other organizations are operated via Student Activities Funding Committee funding, overseen by the Student Government Association Treasurer.
 Organizations like Residence Hall Association, ACM, Anime Club, and others are operated by SAFC funding.
 Arts, media, and performance organizations include: Amateur Radio Club, Belletrist, College Players, Dance Association, Film Society, FITV, Florida Tech Pep Band, The Crimson and WFIT.

 Students at Florida Tech have the opportunity to participate in a number of club and intramural sports in addition to the varsity athletics programs.
 The university offers intramural sports Flag Football, Ultimate Frisbee, martial arts, paintball, Disc Golf and Judo.
 Sport clubs include ice hockey, soccer, table tennis, Collegiate wrestling and baseball.
 The Florida Tech ice hockey program is a member of the American Collegiate Hockey Association, playing at that organization's Division 3 level.

 Greek life

 Florida Tech has a number of Greek life opportunities for students.
-The university's fraternities include Alpha Tau Omega, Lambda Chi Alpha, Chi Phi, Delta Tau Delta, Lambda Chi Alpha, Pi Kappa Alpha, Pi Lambda Phi, Sigma Tau Gamma and Tau Kappa Epsilon.
-Its sororities include Alpha Phi, Gamma Phi Beta and Phi Sigma Sigma.
-Florida Tech also has a chapter of Alpha Phi Omega co-ed service fraternity.
-Squamish, a co-ed fraternal organization, also exists on campus, although it is not Greek life affiliated.